-Community Activities: Students and mentors who receive funding will be expected to participate in cross-disciplinary MUSE community activities as their project schedules allow.
+Community Activities: Students and mentors who receive funding are encouraged to participate in cross-disciplinary MUSE community activities as their project schedules allow.
 The Director of Faculty-Student Scholarly and Creative Collaborative Activity will be responsible for organizing these activities, with input from mentors and students.
 These activities will consist of:

 - Community Lunches: The community will meet for presentations and discussions over lunch (provided) on general topics such as networking, resume preparation, publicity, awards, and presentations to a lay audience.
-Participation at the first and last lunch will be expected (Monday, June 2, 2014 from 11:30 am to 2:00 pm and Friday, July 25, 2014 from 11:30 am to 2:00 pm). - Informal Meetings: Funding will be provided to purchase food so that related fields can meet on a weekly basis to discuss their needs and issues (tentatively Mondays at 9:00 am and Wednesdays at 8:30 am).
+Participation at the opening and closing lunches are strongly encouraged (Monday, June 6, 2016, and Thursday, July 28, 2016). - Informal Meetings: Funding will be provided to purchase group breakfast so that related fields can meet on a weekly basis to discuss their needs and issues (tentatively Mondays at 9:00 am).
 The discussions, developed by the participants, can include topics such as reading the primary literature, writing, ethics, graduate schools, poster preparation, and careers. - Networking Activities: Opportunities to network with no particular learning agenda, such as ice cream socials, sports, and weekend/evening activities.
 Activities will be planned just for students, just for faculty, and community wide.
-We will be planning a Friday afternoon trip to New Hope, Pennsylvania (TBD) and a Trenton Thunder Baseball Game (June 12, 2014). - End-of-program celebration: Two celebrations will occur, a picnic lunch at the end of MUSE and a campus dissemination event at some point during the first three weeks of Fall Semester (Tentatively, Sept 10, 2014 from 2-4 pm).

-• Post-program event: An opportunity during the following academic year to reunite and publicize MUSE projects in the greater TCNJ community.
+- End-of-program celebration: Students will present their scholarly achievements at a campus-wide poster session at some point during the first three weeks of Fall Semester (Tentatively, September 13, 2016 from 12:30 to 1:30 pm). - Post-program event: An opportunity during the following academic year to reunite and publicize MUSE projects in the greater TCNJ community.